-The first section of the book discusses the research-based principles that frame this growth-oriented approach towards psychotherapy.
+The first part of the book discusses the research-based principles that frame this growth-oriented approach towards psychotherapy.
 New discoveries about the surprising limitations of conscious self-governance force readers to reconsider the overall aim of psychotherapy.
-The second section explores several transtheoretical techniques, focusing on prediction, reimagining, mental contrasting and incubated cognition.
+The second part explores several transtheoretical techniques, focusing on prediction, reimagining, mental contrasting, and incubated cognition.
 Case examples and key point summaries are used throughout, with the last chapter featuring reflective exercises.
-This book is essential reading for practicing psychotherapists, Ericksonian therapists, graduate students and professors of psychotherapy.
+This book is essential reading for practicing psychotherapists, Ericksonian therapists, graduate students, and professors of psychotherapy.

 Table of Contents

-Section I: Beyond the Margins of Conscious Awareness.
 1: What is Unconscious Process Work?
 2: Perception and Memory.
 3: Choice and Deliberation.
 4: Motivation and Goal Setting.
-5: Non-linear Multi-dimensional Language; Section II: Transtheoretical Tools for Unconscious Process Work.
-6: Prediction.
+5: Nonlinear Multidimensional Language; 6: Prediction.
 7: Reimagining.
 8: Mental Contrasting.
 9: Incubated Cognition.
-10: Unconscious Process Work as a Growth Mindset;
+10: Unconscious Process Work: A Growth Mindset.
+Index.

 Dan Short, PhD, is director of the Milton H. Erickson Institute of Phoenix and former Assistant Director for the Milton H. Erickson Foundation.
 He has authored several books and book chapters on Ericksonian Therapy and is leading the effort to document the core competencies of Ericksonian Therapy.
-Currently teaching Clinical Hypnosis at the Southwest College of Naturopathic Medicine, he conducts consultation groups for professionals in the Phoenix metropolitan area, as well as providing supervision of professionals in the United States and abroad, presenting seminars and workshops as visiting faculty at institutes around the world.
+Currently teaching Clinical Hypnosis at the Southwest College of Naturopathic Medicine, he conducts consultation groups for professionals in the Phoenix metropolitan area, provides supervision of professionals in the United States and abroad, and presents seminars and workshops as visiting faculty at institutes around the world. www.iamdrshort.com/book